beanesque/bezier_repo/README.md

-little shitty program for printing bezier curves that i made to occupy free time in classes intended to be copy pasted into desmos for viewing
+little shitty program for printing bezier curves that i made to occupy free time in classes, output is intended to be copy pasted into desmos for viewing.